 Chicken thighs are such an under-utilized cut (which is sort of nice because they tend to be cheap), but they are my personal favorite.
 If cooked right, the skin gets nice and crispy and they are almost impossible to overcook which isn’t true for most other cuts of poultry.

-This recipe treats them perfectly.
+This braised chicken thighs recipe treats them perfectly.
 Braising them keeps them juicy and the potatoes that cook in the same skillet are killer.
-Check out the full recipe below and Enter the giveaway at the end of the post to maybe win a copy of Our Sweet Basil Kitchen!
+Check out the full recipe below and check out their book!

 - Preheat oven to 450 degrees F. Season chicken thighs with salt and pepper.

 - In a bowl, stir together vinegar, garlic, mustard, sugar, and paprika.

 - In a heavy, oven safe skillet, cook bacon if you’re using it until crispy over medium heat.
 When bacon is crispy remove to a plate with some paper towels to drain.
 Then chop.
 Pour off bacon grease, leaving 1 tablespoon in the skillet.